 What is a VPN?

 A VPN stands for Virtual Private Network.
-It’s a program you run on your computer, tablet, or mobile to provide security and privacy while browsing the web.
+It’s a program you run on your computer, tablet, or mobile to provide security and privacy while using an internet connection.

-Most people use VPNs to trick their internet provider into thinking they’re in a different country.
-For example, while flicking through Facebook in Tehran, your internet service provider might think you’re visiting the web from a city in Kyrgyzstan.
+Most people use a Virtual Private Network to trick their internet provider into thinking they’re in a different country by replacing your IP address.
+For example, while flicking through Facebook in Tehran, your internet service provider might think you’re visiting the web from a city in your home country.

 People assume that’s all VPNs are for: evading censorship.
-But VPNs are useful for more than just using Facebook in China or watching porn in Iran (we know what the internet is really for).
-In fact, you should always use a VPN while online.
-If you want to know more about what exactly a VPN is and how it works, check out this beginner’s guide to what a VPN is.
+But VPNs are useful for more than just using Facebook in China or using a streaming service like Netflix in Iran.
+In fact, you should make sure to always run a VPN while traveling, especially if you often make use of public wifi.
+If you want to know more about what exactly a VPN is and how it works, check out this beginner’s guide to VPNs.

-Some people only use a VPN for traveling.
-But we think you should always use a VPN.
-Why?
-Well, for starters, VPNs protect your privacy.
+For starters, VPNs protect your privacy.
 Websites are always trying to collect information about you.
 Sometimes it’s just for business, sometimes it’s for more sinister reasons.
-A VPN blocks them from doing so by encrypting your data and making you anonymous.
+A VPN blocks them from doing so by encrypting your data, changing your IP address, and making you anonymous while you surf the internet.

 You might think this is only useful for people like Edward Snowden but think again.
-Any kind of wireless network can be a target for malicious software, be it your local coffee shop’s wifi or the airport internet hotspot.
+Any kind of wireless network can be a target for malicious software, be it your local coffee shop’s wifi, the airport internet hotspot, or any public wi-fi connection you might want to use.
 You never know who’s creeping around on your network, but a VPN can prevent people from creeping around on YOUR internet.

-This holds especially true on public wifi networks, which is why it’s especially important to use a VPN for traveling.
-You never know who might have tampered with the router or installed some malicious software, and since we often use publicly available wifi connections, it’s definitely a good idea to use a VPN to protect your privacy.
+This holds especially true on public wi-fi networks, which is why it’s especially important to get a VPN before traveling.
+You never know who might have tampered with the router or installed some malicious software, and since travelers often use public wi-fi on the road, you should definitely be using a VPN during your travels.

 We all know how it feels.
 You check out the prices for a plane ticket and you see a great deal valued in US dollars.
 You go to the site, fill in all the information, go to the purchasing menu, and find out the price is suddenly in euros, or even worse, pounds.
 Now suddenly your ticket is roughly 10% more expensive.

-However, if you use a VPN, you can fool the ticketing website into thinking you’re in the US, allowing you to pay in US dollars instead.
+However, by using a VPN, you can fool the ticketing website into thinking you’re in the US or another country, allowing you to pay in US dollars or any other currency instead.
 So using a VPN for traveling can make traveling cheaper.

 The same can apply to many other products.
 The price of video games bought online can differ greatly between countries.
 With a bit of research, and with the help of a VPN, you can save money on many purchases around the world.

-We learned the importance of this the hard way.
-While in Goris, Armenia, we logged on to our hotel’s wifi.
+I learned the importance of this the hard way.
+While in Goris, Armenia, I logged on to the hotel’s wifi.
 Innocent enough, right?

 However, someone had tampered with the router, and once I opened up a browser window, I was routed to a malicious website that downloaded malware on my laptop.

 Every time I visited a website, popups appeared and my browsing attempts were redirected to other strange websites.
-And that’s just what I could see—there might’ve been more going on under the hood that I didn’t realize, like my banking details being stolen, or our passwords being logged.
+And that’s just what I could see—there might’ve been more going on under the hood that I didn’t realize, like my bank account details being stolen, or my streaming services passwords being logged.

 I ended up having to factory reset the computer and lost all my files and programs.
-Our tablet, on the other hand, wasn’t affected because our VPN blocked the malicious website from opening. +1 for VPNs!
+My tablet, on the other hand, wasn’t affected because my VPN blocked the malicious website from opening. +1 for VPNs!

 You might think this won’t happen to you, but this can happen anywhere—again, your local library or coffee shop is just as likely of a target for malware and other forms of hacking, if not more so.
 My current VPN, CyberGhost, notifies me when a malicious site or router attempts to install a virus on my computer, and you’d be surprised how often this happens.